Azure/azurehpc/apps/gromacs/readme.md

 ## Installation

-NOTE: Update the path to the abaqus installer storageendpoint, sasurl and license server in $azhpc_dir/apps/abaqus/install_abaqus.sh
+NOTE: Update the gromacs version if needed in $azhpc_dir/apps/gromacs/install_gromacs.sh

 First copy the apps directory to the cluster.
 The `azhpc-scp` can be used to do this: